zonemaster/zonemaster-backend/docs/API.md

 A string of A-Z, a-z and underscores matching the regular expression `/^[a-z]{2}(_[A-Z]{2})?$/`.

-The two first characters of the translation language string are expected to be an [ISO 639-1] two-character language code and the optional two last characters are expected to be an [ISO 3166-1 alpha-2] two-character country code.

 The translation language string must match a language tag in the configuration file.
-If the language translation string is a two-character string (language code only), it only need to match the first two characters of the language tag in the configuration file, if that is unique (there is only one language tag starting with the same language code), else it is an error.
+If the language translation string is a two-character string, it only needs to match the first two characters of the language tag in the configuration file, if that is unique (there is only one language tag starting with the same two characters), else it is an error.

 Any other string is an error.

+The two first characters of the translation language string are intended to be an [ISO 639-1] two-character language code and the optional two last characters are intended to be an [ISO 3166-1 alpha-2] two-character country code.

 A default installation will will accept the following strings:
 * `"da"` or `"da_DK"` for Danish language.